Learning how to get plaque off your teeth with braces is an important part of keeping your smile healthy.

-Plaque is a sticky film of bacteria that forms on teeth, and it becomes more challenging to remove when you have braces.
+Plaque is a sticky layer of bacteria that forms on your teeth every day, and braces make it easier for plaque to hide in hard-to-reach spots.

 1. Brush Your Way to a Brighter Smile

-Brushing effectively with braces requires careful technique to reach all surfaces of your teeth.
+Brushing effectively with braces takes time and the right method to reach every part of your teeth.

-Use a soft-bristled toothbrush and angle it at 45 degrees towards the gumline to clean under the brackets.
+Use a soft-bristled toothbrush and hold it at a 45-degree angle toward the gum line to clean under and around the brackets.

 🦷 Exploring the Benefits of Angled Toothbrushes